divad4686/divad4686.github.io/_posts/2017-12-17-aggregates-with-marten.md

 This code have some flaws, the use of try catch in this case is pretty inefficient, verbose, and hard to read and maintain.

 Lets use some functional and defensive programming techniques to protect our code from errors, and make it easier to test and maintain.
-# Patter matching
+# Pattern matching
-Instead of having different Apply functions, we can use the c# 7 feature for [patter matching](https://docs.microsoft.com/en-us/dotnet/csharp/pattern-matching), using the type of the object to select the correct Apply function, and skipping in case there is no match for the event we are tying to apply:
+Instead of having different Apply functions, we can use the c# 7 feature for [pattern matching](https://docs.microsoft.com/en-us/dotnet/csharp/pattern-matching), using the type of the object to select the correct Apply function, and skipping in case there is no match for the event we are tying to apply:
 {% highlight c# %}
 switch (@event)
 {